 Clinical Substance Use Consultation (Substance Use Warmline): 855-300-3595

 The CCC offers free and confidential peer-to-peer telephone consultation focusing on substance use evaluation and management for primary care clinicians through the Substance Use Warmline at (855) 300-3595.
-Consultation is available Monday through Friday, between 10 a.m. and 6 p.m EST, from addiction medicine-certified physicians, clinical pharmacists, and nurses with special expertise in pharmacotherapy options for opioid use.
-Voicemail is available 24-hours a day.
+Consultation is available Monday through Friday, between 10 a.m. and 6 p.m Eastern, from addiction medicine-certified physicians, clinical pharmacists, and nurses with expertise in pharmacotherapy options for opioid use.
+Voicemail is available 24 hours a day.

 Hepatitis C Consultation Service (Warmline): 844-437-4636 or 844-(HEP-INFO)

-Monday-Friday, 9am-5pm EST. Call us for clinician-to-clinician advice on hepatitis C mono-infection management from testing to initiating treatment to managing advanced disease.
+Monday-Friday; 9 a.m. to 5 p.m.
+Eastern.
+Call us for clinician-to-clinician advice on hepatitis C monoinfection management, from testing and treatment initiation to management of advanced disease.

 In August, the U.S. Public Health Service released updated guidelines for the management of occupational exposures to HIV.
 In multiple sections of the Guidelines for the Management of Occupational Exposures to Human Immunodeficiency Virus and Recommendations for Postexposure Prophylaxis...